-During Tuesday’s sentencing hearing, Lewis told the court she is a “survivor” and that while she wished the events of the night of the stabbing had “never occurred,” saying that “there is one victim” — Brooks — “is absurd.”
-Though prosecutors didn’t challenge Lewis’s account that she’d been trafficked and abused, they reportedly took issue with her calling herself a victim, arguing that Brooks — despite having allegedly drugged and raped an unconscious Lewis — didn’t pose an immediate threat to her when she stabbed him.
-Before announcing Lewis’s sentence, the judge in the case probed her about what mistakes she’d made in her life (“I took a person’s life,” Lewis replied) and raised concerns about rules she allegedly didn’t follow in juvenile detention.
+During her September sentencing hearing, Lewis told the court she is a “survivor” and that, while she wished the events of the night of the stabbing had “never occurred,” saying “there is one victim” — Brooks — “is absurd.”
+Although prosecutors didn’t challenge Lewis’s account that she’d been trafficked and abused, they reportedly took issue with her calling herself a victim, arguing that Brooks, despite having allegedly drugged and raped an unconscious Lewis, didn’t pose an immediate threat to her when she stabbed him.
+Before announcing Lewis’s sentence, the judge in the case probed her about what mistakes she’d made in her life (“I took a person’s life,” Lewis replied) and raised concerns about rules she allegedly hadn’t followed in juvenile detention.